Sacred World Assembly

 Cancellation Policy: This cancellation policy for Sacred World Assembly supersedes all other SMC cancellation policies.

-Upon cancellation of registration for any reason, participants will incur a cancellation fee of the greater of $100 or 10% of the total reservation charges.
+Upon cancellation of registration for any reason, participants will incur a cancellation fee of 5% of the total reservation charges.

 Cancellations made before March 15th, 2014 will be refunded, minus the cancellation fee.
 Cancellations made after March 15th will not be refunded but will be applied to program credit, minus the cancellation fee.
 After March 15th, if a registrant finds out from Shambhala International that they were not accepted to the Assembly, they can notify SMC within 7 days to receive a refund, minus the cancellation fee.